Incoming exchange and international students

 Financial aid and scolarships

-Université Paris Cité and the social workers of the CROUS de Paris welcome international students and provide support in a personalized and confidential manner, whatever the difficulties encountered.
-Any student of Université Paris Cité, French or international, whether or not a scholarship recipient, who is experiencing specific difficulties, may receive assistance and support from the Student Life department.
+Université Paris Cité and the social workers of the CROUS de Paris welcome international students and provide support in a personalized and confidential manner, for any difficulties that you may encounter.
+Any student of Université Paris Cité, French or international, whether or not a scholarship recipient, who is experiencing issues or difficulties, may get assistance and support from the Student Life department.

 Scholarships